darlose04/Stats-App/README.md

     -Make the index page a grid of pictures of the players on my team.
 Click the picture to go to their stats page -Have a separate page for the table of stats of the entire team -Have separate pages for hitters and pitchers
+    - Figure out how to automatically populate the stats tables from a CSV or other spreadsheet format
+    - Figure out how to automatically update the stats tables every day